How Sui Move differs from Core Move

 In Move, there is a special address type.
 This type is used to represent addresses in core Move.
 Core Move needs to know the address of an account when dealing with the global storage.
 The address type is 16 bytes, which is sufficient for the core Move security model.

-In Sui, since we don’t support global storage in Move, we don’t need the address type to represent user accounts.
-Instead, we use the address type to represent the Object ID.
+In Sui, since it doesn’t support global storage in Move, you don’t need the address type to represent user accounts.
+Instead, use the address type to represent the Object ID.
 Refer to the object.move file in Sui framework for an understanding of address use.

 Object with key ability, globally unique IDs

-We need a way to distinguish between objects that are internal to Move and objects that can be passed across the Move-Sui boundary (i.e. objects that can be stored in Sui storage).
-This is important because we need to be able to serialize/deserialize objects in the Move-Sui boundary, and this process makes assumptions on the shape of the objects.
+You need a way to distinguish between objects that are internal to Sui Move and objects that can be stored in Sui storage.
+This is important because you need to be able to serialize/deserialize objects in the Move-Sui boundary, and this process makes assumptions on the shape of the objects.

-We take advantage of the key ability in Move to annotate a Sui object.
+You can take advantage of the key ability in Move to annotate a Sui object.
 In core Move, the key ability is used to tell that the type can be used as a key for global storage.
-Since we don’t touch global storage in Sui Move, we are able to repurpose this ability.
-We require that any struct with key ability must start with an id field with the ID type.
+Since you don’t touch global storage in Sui Move, you are able to repurpose this ability.
+Sui requires that any struct with key ability must start with an id field with the ID type.
 The ID type contains both the ObjectID and the sequence number (a.k.a. version).
-We have bytecode verifiers in place to make sure that the ID field is immutable and cannot be transferred to other objects (as each object must have a unique ID).
+Sui has bytecode verifiers in place to make sure that the ID field is immutable and cannot be transferred to other objects (as each object must have a unique ID).